Parliament is due to be prorogued from 8 October to 14 October, bringing the 2017 parliamentary session to an end.

 The Canadian prime minister prorogued the Canadian Parliament in 2008 in order to delay a vote of no confidence in the Government.

-In August, Prime Minister Boris Johnson wrote to Conservative MPs confirming he had asked the Queen to prorogue Parliament in the second sitting week in September and deliver a Queen’s Speech on 14 October.
+Prime Minister Boris Johnson wrote to Conservative MPs in August confirming he had asked the Queen to prorogue Parliament in the second sitting week in September and deliver a Queen’s Speech on 14 October.
 The letter argued that a new session was needed to allow a fresh legislative agenda.
-Parliament will be prorogued at the end of the day on 9 September.

 Parliament can only be recalled when prorogued in very limited circumstances.
 These include the death of the monarch, if reserve service personnel are called out on permanent service, or if certain powers in the Civil Contingencies’ Act 2004 are exercised.
 Parliament recently legislated to add to this list.
 The Northern Ireland (Executive Formation) Act requires Parliament to be recalled from prorogation in order to debate reports on progress made to restore the Northern Ireland executive.
 The planned prorogation in September and October is consistent with these requirements.